muteb/Hoarder/README.md

 The path of Hoarder executable	Machine Hostname	 'output' key value
 ```

-* type : The type of the  artifact.
-Could be `cmd` or `run`
 * description : a description  about the artifact.
 This key is used in hoarder command line to show some information about the artifact.

 ## Contributors:
-Big thanks to AbdulRhman Alfaifi https://github.com/AbdulRhmanAlfaifi for his tremendous effrot in rewriting this project in a proper way and his ideas.
+Big thanks to [AbdulRhman Alfaifi](https://github.com/AbdulRhmanAlfaifi) and [Saleh Bin Muhaysin](https://github.com/salehmuhaysin) for their tremendous effrot in rewriting this project in a proper way and his ideas.